 MINNESOTA CAMPAIGN FINANCE VIOLATIONS

-To file a complaint with the Minnesota Campaign Finance and Public Disclosure Board by:
+To file a complaint with the Minnesota Campaign Finance and Public Disclosure Board:

 - Contact the Campaign Finance Board on its website